 - Post-surgical complications

-If the patient experiences post-surgical complications due to a botched job, they may be left with no choice but to undergo emergency surgery with the same surgeon or to have reparative surgery when they return home.
+If the patient experiences post-surgical complications due to a botched job, they may be left with no choice but to undergo emergency surgery with the same doctor or to have reparative surgery when they return home.
 In the event, the patient is travelling a long distance shortly after the surgery, the risks of developing potentially fatal conditions such as deep vein thrombosis or pulmonary embolism are increased.

 Undergoing cosmetic surgery in Australia may not have the same appeal as a tropical holiday and may be more expensive, but it’s definitely a safer option.
 The risks of botched surgery and life-threatening complications are simply not worth it.
 Have your cosmetic surgery in Australia and then once healed, book your tropical holiday to show your new figure off.